netceteragroup/automatic-configuration-updates/README.md

 ### Using the app

-The application consists of two sub-apps: Definitions and Email.
+The application consists of two sub-apps: Definitions and Emails.
 In the definitions sub-app you can easily define the configurations that need to be updated or repaired.
-In the email sub-app you can add email addresses which users will be informed when there is a new configuration update.
-The configuration updates will be applied in the Config app by clicking on the Run a Scan action in the actionbar, available on a root level.
+In the emails sub-app you can add email addresses whose users will be informed when there is a new configuration update.
+The configuration updates will be applied in the Configuration app by clicking on the Run a Scan action in the actionbar, available on a root level.

-When adding a definition the path field should not start with "/".
+When adding a definition, the path field should not start with "/".